1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 The SFT70 is a 6V / 12V LED, so they need to boost the voltage in order to power it up.

-The LED sits in a deep and smooth reflector, protected by a glass lens with AR coating.
-The bezel has some kind of crenulation, but they aren’t sharp or anything.
+The LED sits in a deep, smooth reflector, protected by a glass lens with AR coating.
+The bezel has some crenulation, but they aren’t sharp or anything.

-I used the Opple Light Master III to measure the LED’s characteristics.
+I used the Opple Light Master III to measure the characteristics of the LED.
 I measured them in Low and in Turbo.
-Low mode at a distance of about 70cm, and Turbo from about 2 meters.
-Remember that these are not exact numbers, and should be taken as an ‘average’.
+Low mode was measured at a distance of about 70cm, and Turbo from about 2 meters.
+Remember that these are not exact numbers and should be taken as an ‘average’.

 Low mode: